7Block Labs

 • Map assets and message types to canonical routes:

-• Define the security stack per route:
+• Let’s lay out the security stack for each route:

 • Procurement controls: